apache/couchdb/share/doc/src/api/database.rst

 * **Response**: JSON structure with purged documents and purge sequence
 * **Admin Privileges Required**: no

+Occasionaly something into ends up in your database that should never have written to it, like a password or private key.
+Purge can help you here.

 A database purge permanently removes the references to deleted documents from the database.
 Deleting a document within CouchDB does not actually remove the document from the database, instead, the document is marked as